John E. Fryer

-John Ercel Fryer, M.D.
-(November 7, 1937 – February 21, 2003) was a prominent American psychiatrist and advocate for gay rights.
+John Ercel Fryer (November 7, 1937 – February 21, 2003) was a prominent American psychiatrist and advocate for gay rights.
 He is most notably remembered for his impactful speech, delivered anonymously at the 1972 American Psychiatric Association (APA) annual conference.
 Fryer addressed the conference under the pseudonym Dr. Henry Anonymous, catalyzing the movement to remove homosexuality as a classified mental illness from the APA Diagnostic and Statistical Manual of Mental Disorders.
 In recognition of his significant contributions, the APA established the "John E. Fryer, M.D., Award" in his honor.

 Early life

 Fryer was born in Winchester, Kentucky, to Katherine Zempter Fryer and Ercel Ray Fryer.
 Displaying remarkable academic prowess, he was already attending second grade by the age of five.
 Graduating from high school at the age of 15, he swiftly earned a bachelor's degree from Transylvania University in Lexington, Kentucky, where he was an active member of the Phi Kappa Tau fraternity.
 In 1962, he attained his medical degree from Vanderbilt University in Nashville, Tennessee, followed by a medical internship at Ohio State University.
 His psychiatric residency commenced at the Menninger Foundation in Topeka, Kansas, but he withdrew from it upon the advice of a psychoanalyst due to depressions, likely stemming from the need to conceal his homosexuality.
 He later criticized the Menninger Foundation for its considerable homophobia.
 Relocating to Philadelphia, he pursued a residency at the University of Pennsylvania, but faced discrimination due to his sexual orientation, leading him to complete his residency at Norristown State Hospital in 1967.

 In the mid-1960s, Fryer started getting referrals from Alfred A. Gross, who was the Executive Secretary of the George W. Henry Foundation.
 Established in 1948 by Gross and Henry, the foundation aimed to assist individuals "who by reason of sexual deviation are in trouble with themselves, the law, or society."
 Fryer was tasked with treating homosexual entangled in legal issues and providing court testimony on their behalf.

 In 1967, Fryer became a member of the medical faculty at Temple University in Philadelphia.
 By January 1969, he held the position of instructor in psychiatry at the institution.
 Engaging in community health initiatives in North Philadelphia, he played a pivotal role in the Health Care and Human Values Task Force.
 Utilizing a $5,000 grant, he established a group named "Ars Moriendi" to address issues surrounding professional responses to death and dying.
 This initiative eventually evolved into the International Work Group on Death, Dying, and Bereavement.